 Thank you for your interest in the College of Humanities!
 We are always looking for new business and organizations to create mutually beneficial student internship opportunities.

-If your organization or company would like to create an internship program, ‘Starting and Maintaining a Quality Internship Program’ is a resource with great suggestions.
+If your organization or company would like to create an internship program, the ‘Employer: Internship Readiness Questionnaire’ is a great place to start.
 The University of Utah also maintains an ‘Internship Approval Rubric.’
 It is important for all employers to satisfy these requirements before anything can be posted on Handshake, which is the database both employers and students use to post and look for opportunities.

 We want to make sure that all opportunities meet the clear definition of an internship, but we also want to show you the added value Humanities students can bring to your team.